-Where to Travel in 2018: 13 of Our Favorite Destinations
+Where to Travel in 2018: Our Top Picks

 We had full-on Hygge Holidays.
 We spent the entire week eating, drinking and sitting by the fire.
 This gave us time to think about what an incredible year 2017 was for us and all the places we got to see.

 During our nine-month trip, we visited over 53 towns and cities.
 A regular question that we've been asked after returning home has always been "Which one was your favourite?"
 And we always give the same answer: "There is no way we could pick just one."
 While it seems like a bit of a cop out, honestly we appreciated every country and city for different reasons.

 But when we look back, there are definitely some highlights.
 As we start to plan our travels for the new year, we're guessing you might be doing the same.
 So, we thought we'd share a few of our favorite destinations from last year.
 This list is not exhaustive, since we had about 15 more to add, but here's our list of where to travel in 2018, in no particular order.

 Our Top Destinations of the Year

 We know this isn't a city, but we couldn't narrow it down to just one.
 We visited Granada, Córdoba and Seville while we were in the south of Spain.
 Even though it was the hottest time of the year with over 40 degree celsius temperatures, we had the most amazing time.
 Granada has the Alhambra and the incredible perk of free tapas at bars and restaurants every time you order a drink.
 Córdoba has the unbelievable Mezquita and courtyards.
 Seville has incredible architecture and food (we've got a whole food guide here).
 So, yes, we're still dreaming about this destination.